bbauska/JS-Intermediate-JS/README.md

   }
 });
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Promise-based Errors</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Callbacks can become unwieldy, so it’s preferable to use promises when writing asynchronous code.
-When an error occurs, the promise’s reject() method can return a new Error object or any other value:
+<p>Callbacks can become unwieldy, so it’s preferable to use promises when writing
+asynchronous code.
+When an error occurs, the <b>promise’s reject()</b> method can return a new Error object or any other value:</p>

 <pre>
 function wait(delay = 1000) {